Mykola-Melnyk/py-value-generators/README.md

 6. Generate random values in ranges with specific boundaries and percentages
 7. Continue a given set of numerical values by adding new values based on the original set of values
 8. Continue a given set of character values by adding new values based on the original set of values
+9. Analyze a given set of values for normality and descriptive statistics

 You need to have Python 3 intalled, and then use pip to install all the dependencies by running the following command in terminal in the project folder: